 Adopting your new pet

-Animals that have been cleared medically are able to go home the same day!
 If, after counseling, you are ready to take your new pet home, we will review your pet's medical documents and have you read and sign an adoption agreement.
-We will also send you home with a small supply of the food your pet has been eating in order to get you started.
+We will also send you home with a small supply of the food your pet has been eating to get you started.

 Taking your new pet home